-Covered operators must comply with the updated COPPA rules one year after their publication in the Federal Register.
-The updated COPPA rules lay out high level requirements that covered operators can meet by using the standard text or alternative language shown and explained in relevant sections of this Standard Document, or combining the text options, if needed.
-For more information on COPPA and the COPPA rules, see Practice Note, Children's Online Privacy: COPPA Compliance.
+Covered operators must comply with the updated COPPA Rule by April 22, 2026.
+The updated COPPA Rule lays out high level requirements that covered operators can meet by using the standard text or alternative language shown and explained in relevant sections of this Standard Document, or combining the text options, if needed.
+For more information on COPPA and the COPPA Rule, see Practice Note, Children's Online Privacy: COPPA Compliance.